merak48763/WireframeDisplay/README.md

 > The wireframe display is triggered by item textures with alpha=251.
 > Other item textures with this specific alpha value may be affected.

+> [!Caution]
+> This pack *may* not be able to run correctly on Intel iGPUs.
+> 1.21.5 rendering pipeline is very buggy on Intel iGPUs.
+A potential workaround is implemented in this pack, but is not guaranteed to work.

 ## Spawning a wireframe display

 The wireframe displays are just item models.
 You can spawn them as a display like this: